 - It is hard to get your child out of bed in the morning

 - They have trouble focusing

-“10-12 hours is the goal when it comes to how long toddlers should sleep,” Dr. Horton says, “Some toddlers may sleep longer.
+“10-12 hours of sleep is the goal for toddlers,” Dr. Horton says, “Some toddlers may sleep longer.
 You can include some of this time in nap time.
 But, sometimes taking too many naps can interrupt your child’s bedtime.”

 There are many steps you can take to ensure your little one is getting enough rest.
-Use these tips to incorporate healthy sleeping habits:
+Use these tips to incorporate good sleep habits: